California High-Speed Rail

-Construction began in the Central Valley in 2015, with completion of the IOS originally planned for 2022.
-As of August 2025, a total of $13.8 billion had been spent on the project, mainly constructing the IOS.
-Other project expenditures include upgrades to existing rail lines in the San Francisco Bay Area and Greater Los Angeles, where Phase 1 is planned to share tracks with conventional passenger trains.
+Construction began in the Central Valley in 2015, and as of August 2025, a total of $13.8 billion had been spent on the project.
+Other major expenditures include upgrades to existing rail lines in the San Francisco Bay Area and Greater Los Angeles, where Phase 1 is planned to share tracks with conventional passenger trains.
 Regulatory clearance has been obtained for the full route connecting San Francisco and Los Angeles.
 However, the California High-Speed Rail Authority ("the Authority") has not yet received sufficient funding commitment to construct the full buildout of the Phase 1 system, currently estimated at $89–$128 billion.
-As of August 2025, the Authority's interim goal is to connect the Bay Area via a connection at Gilroy, which is 70 mi south of San Francisco, to either Bakersfield or Palmdale, by the year 2038.
-The estimated cost to build the San Francisco–Gilroy–Bakersfield system is $54 billion, while the San Francisco–Gilroy–Palmdale system is $84 billion.
+As of August 2025, the Authority's interim goal is to connect the Bay Area to the IOS via a connection at Gilroy, which is 70 mi south of San Francisco, to either Bakersfield or Palmdale, by the year 2038.
+The estimated cost to build the San Francisco–Bakersfield system is $54 billion, and the estimate for the San Francisco–Palmdale system is $84 billion.
+The extension to Palmdale will connect the project to the Southland via the Metrolink system, while the Burbank–Los Angeles–Anaheim segment is constructed to complete the Phase I system.

 The project has been politically controversial.
 Supporters state that it would alleviate housing shortages, air traffic and highway congestion, reduce pollution and greenhouse gas emissions, and provide economic benefits by linking the state's inland regions to coastal cities.
 Opponents argue that the project is too expensive in principle, has lost control of cost and schedule, and that the budgetary commitment precludes other transportation or infrastructure projects in the state.
 The route choice has been controversial, along with the decision to construct the first high-speed segment in the Central Valley rather than in more heavily populated parts of the state.
 The project has experienced significant delays and cost overruns caused by management issues, legal challenges and permitting hold-ups, and inefficiencies from inadequate and sporadic funding.
 The Authority has also faced notable delays in securing agreements to relocate utilities, such as power lines and water infrastructure.
 A state-appointed high-speed rail peer review group confirmed that the project may fall short of promises made to voters in several areas, including ridership and travel times.